Human Subject Research/IRB Trainings

 Simplifying Informed Consent (with OHRP) (1 hour, 46 minutes)

-In this session, representatives from the Office for Human Research Protections (OHRP) discuss what goes into a meaningful informed consent process.
+In this session, representatives from the US Department of Health and Human Services Office for Human Research Protections discuss what goes into a meaningful informed consent process.
 Practical examples illustrate how to discern meaningful information for potential participants, and how to present information simply in consent documents and materials to ensure consent processes fulfill their goal of enabling potential participants to make informed decisions about whether to participate in the research.

 Learning outcomes for this training: